-Poultry welfare and productivity can be improved by environmental enrichment thus decreasing harmful behaviours, especially fear or feather pecking.
+Poultry welfare and productivity can be improved by environmental enrichment which also decreases harmful behaviours, especially fear or feather pecking.

-Offering the chickens environmental enrichment in form of string bunches or sand boxes has been shown to reduce the incidence of feather pecking thus improving the welfare and performance of the animals.
+Offering the chickens environmental enrichment in form of string bunches or sand boxes has been shown to reduce the incidence of feather pecking and therefore improves the welfare and performance of the animals.
 The string bunches provide some foraging and exploration, sustain lengthy interest, and reduce inter-bird pecking and feather damage.

 Other enrichment strategies which have been reported to reduce aggression and improve the birds’ health and productivity are acoustic stimuli such as playing a radio; this is also one of the easiest ways of enriching the farmers’ environment.
 Another option – where applicable – is to give the chickens some lucerne hay which offers the chickens plenty of opportunity to pick and explore.